sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 representations.
 Second, the set of stimuli generally varies between developmental studies and ours, allowing to only approximate how a toddler would perform.
 This is especially salient in our study of configural sensitivity: to the best of our knowledge, toddlers have not been tested on frankenstein silhouettes.
-Third, the set of stimulis is rather small and often biased (very small for caricatures, only animals for configural sensitivity, white background in all datasets...).
-Despite that, our study provides a global picture of the emergence and interplay between toddlers' visual properties in ML models.
+Third, the set of stimuli is small and often biased (very small for caricatures, only animals for configural sensitivity, white background in all datasets...).
+Despite that, our study provides a global picture of the presence and interplay of toddlers' visual properties in ML models.
 We hope it will spur research in addressing the gap between models and toddlers.